Philip A. Rea: Education

-Rea was educated in the comprehensive school system at Gartree High School, and Beachamp Upper School, Oadby, Leicester, before receiving his BSc in Biological Sciences with First Class Honors from the University of Sussex in 1978, and his DPhil in Plant Biochemistry from the Department of Plant Sciences and Magdalen College, University of Oxford in 1982.
-After his doctorate, he served as an MRC Research Fellow at the John Radcliffe Hospital, University of Oxford from 1982-1984 before joining the Department of Biology at McGill University in 1984 as a Merit Research Associate.
-From 1985 to 1987, he was an AFRC Research Fellow in the Department of Biology at the University of York, UK.
-Immediately before his appointment by the University of Pennsylvania in 1990, he was a Group Leader in the Department of Biochemistry, Rothamsted Research (formerly Institute of Arable Crops Research), UK.
+Rea attended Gartree High School and Beauchamp College, Oadby, Leicester.
+He earned a BSc in Biological Sciences (First Class Honors) from the University of Sussex in 1978 and a DPhil in Plant Biochemistry from Magdalen College, Oxford in 1982.
+He was an MRC Research Fellow at the John Radcliffe Hospital, Oxford (1982–1984), a Merit Research Associate at McGill University (1984), and an AFRC Research Fellow at the University of York (1985–1987).
+Before joining the University of Pennsylvania in 1990, he was a Group Leader at Rothamsted Research.